alphagov/shared_mustache/README.md

 # SharedMustache

-Add the ability to use mustache templates in Rails.
-They should be compiled using hogan and injected into the Rails pipeline for production.
-While being rendered in script blocks for development.
+Add the ability to share [mustache][mustache] templates in Rails and JavaScript.
+They will be compiled using [hogan][hogan] for production and then compiled into your JavaScript using the asset-pipeline.

+In development they will be rendered into script blocks on the page.

 ## Installation

-Add this line to your application's Gemfile:
+Add 'shared_mustache' to your your application's Gemfile.

-    gem 'mustached_rails'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install mustached_rails
+By default when you run `rake shared_mustache:compile` it will put the outputed templates JavaScript at `Rails.root/app/assets/javascript/templates.js`.
+This can be configured using an intializer.

+You should add the following lines to your `application.js`:

+    //= require shared_mustache
+    //= require templates

+At the bottom of your main layout you should add:

+    <%= render_mustache_templates if Rails.env.development? %>

+Add `rake shared_mustache:compile` before the `assets:precompile` step of your deploy script.

 ## Usage

-TODO: Write usage instructions here

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+Create mustache templates as you would erb partials.
+So for example at `app/views/home/_row.mustache`.
+You can then render it in an `erb` template
+using:

+    <%= render_mustache('home/row', context) %>

+It tries to use the same conventions as the native render methods.
+Such that you can ommit the controller if the mustache is in the same folder as the currently executing controller.

+In your JavaScript you should get access to jQuery methods to interact with the mustache templates:

+    $.mustache('home/_row', context);